 - Leek (12%)

-- Also found in oatmeal, red wine, honey, maple syrup, legumes and many other foods.
+- Also found in oatmeal, red wine, honey, maple syrup, legumes and other foods.

-It turns out that A. muciniphila rather talkative.
+It turns out that A. muciniphila is rather talkative.
 It talks to other bacteria residing in the body.
 It even “talks” to your body to stimulate and promote a number of body processes.
-However, it seems to be most beneficial to consume a wide range of different probiotic bacteria.

 - Make sure A. muciniphila keeps talking!